FILTER_STRIP_TACTactic.FILTER_STRIP_TAC : term -> tactic

 A ?- v A ?- w

-is an implication and the antecedent does not
+If t is an implication and the antecedent does not

-contain a free instance of u
+contain a free instance of u, then

-moves the antecedent into the
+FILTER_STRIP_TAC u moves the antecedent into the

 assumptions and recursively splits the antecedent according to the

-following rules (see STRIP_ASSUME_TAC
+following rules (see STRIP_ASSUME_TAC):

 A ?- v1 /\ ... /\ vn ==> v A ?- v1 \/ ... \/ vn ==> v